NDevTK/infra/go/src/infra/rts/cmd/rts-suite-analysis/README.md

    100% entry can be ignored for this CLI.
 Note the rejections as this should match the number of rejections collected in the fetch-rejections step and can help confirm the values are reasonable

+   You can also specify -builders here, however the change recall will be innacurate and only show the CL recall had only those builders ran

 Rejection and duration data can take a long time to collect (you will likely not want to go over a months worth of data as the results tend to stay consistent